consulcast-gaming/mvm-popfile-generator/README.md

 - **All Valve templates** — Verified against robot_standard.pop, robot_giant.pop, robot_gatebot.pop
 - **Editable previews** — Auto-generated code you can hand-edit for full control
 - **Light/Dark mode**
+- Most fields have additional text inputs if necessary
+- Release includes a feature that can fix certain broken valve templates.
+Currently only used for fixing non-gatebot Heal-on-Kill Heavy, may remove it if unpopular or not necessary

+## To-Do

+- Possibly add syntax highlighting to the free-text boxes
+- Improve bot template creation by turning fields for attributes into exhaustive drop-downs
+- Fix any broken icon matches with bots
+- Possibly add custom icon support (? need to read VTFs to make the feature more useful, otherwise users just put their custom icons as pngs into the program)
+- UI could probably use work
+- Improve relationship between editable preview of bot templates and wavespawns and their GUI counterparts